Tigereagle12345/Cyber-patriots/README.md

 # Cyber-patriots
-For use if MY Cyber Patriots team only
+For use of Cyber Patriots team 14-4347 only!
+Other teams using this will be directly breaking cyber patriots rules

+Thanks,
+Tigereagle12345